 Often, shoppers are so excited to receive a freebie that they will make a purchase or linger at the sale long enough to find an item to purchase.
 Plus, free items just make everyone smile.
 I especially like to include small toys and trinkets for children in the free box as one of my garage sale hacks.

-Offer bags to customers.
 This may seem like a simple task but I think it adds to the professionalism of a sale.
 Save and offer plastic or paper grocery bags to your buyers when they make a purchase.
 I don’t have any proof that offering bags leads to more sales but it is a nice courtesy to provide your buyer.
 This is one of my simple garage sale hacks that doesn’t cost you any money to provide.
 If you are in a pinch and haven’t saved bags they are affordable to buy as well.

-Make accepting payment easy.
 Similar to how I price items accordingly, with no item under 25-cents, I like to make accepting payment easy.
 First, I make sure to get change from the bank prior to my sale.
-This is typically $100 in cash, ranging for quarters up to $10 bills.
+This is typically $100 in cash, ranging from quarters up to $10 bills.
 I organize the cash in a money box for easy access.